nhm-herpetology/genomic-disparity/README.md

 # A landmark-based approach for exploring genomic variation

+This protocol was developed as part of the ULTRAMOD project https://github.com/AshwiniVM/ULTRAMOD

 # Step 1: Curating chromosome-level genome assemblies
 We will need to download chromosome-level genome assemblies from NCBI or other repository.